lukaslangrock/ShutdownTimerClassic/Structure.md

 ### Dependencies 📚

-This app depends on `Microsoft.Windows.SDK.Contracts` for interacting with newer Windows API's which are otherwise only available to UWP apps and `Newtonsoft.Json` for serializing/deserializing the settings to and from the `settings.json` file.
+This app depends on `Microsoft.Windows.SDK.Contracts` for interacting with newer Windows APIs which are otherwise only available to UWP apps and `Newtonsoft.Json` for serializing/deserializing the settings to and from the `settings.json` file.

 ### Other files and folders 👾